valarie-lim/employee-record-system/README.md

 ---

 ## System Requirements
--Windows operating system
+- Windows operating system
--No installation required
+- No installation required

 Simply extract the ZIP file and run the executable file.